renns/dsprofile/README.md

 The dsprofile library can also be used from Java code.
 To make this more convenient, some bridge types and methods are used to communicate with the library implementation in Scala.

+Note: unfortunately, we do not currently have resources to maintain the Java API to be in sync with the Scala one.
+If a Scala API feature is something you wish to use from Java and can't, please let us know and we will see what we can do.

 The following code shows a simple Java program and how the profiler can be used from it using these bridges.